alanbarcelos1998/alanbarcelos1998/README.md

 ### Hello!!!
 My name is Alan Barcelos

-- 🔭 I'm working with ERP Support and prepare to be backend developer
+- 🔭 Hi, My name is Alan and i a Junior Programmer, and working with PHP, JavaScript, Git, MySQL.
 - 🌱 Studying GoLang
-- Next technologies I will study: Docker, AWS.
-- Experience in PHP, NodeJS(express), MySQL, Git and others technologys.
+- Experience in PHP, NodeJS(express), MySQL, Git, GoLang and others technologys.

 <div align="center">
   <a href="https://github.com/alanbarcelos1998">